 It is important to take steps to ensure that our global system is fit for purpose.
 Otherwise greater openness could lead to greater disillusionment.
 Our international institutions need to walk the talk, and civil society can help hold them to account to ensure this happens.
-Monitoring and appraisal mechanisms should be will help cement that culture and provide mechanisms to hold our international institutions to account.
+Monitoring and appraisal mechanisms should be dramatically improved, and a culture of principled independent leadership engendered.
+As Brian Urquhart once said, "no amount of reform will compensate for the lack of leadership."The four reforms proposed here will help cement that culture and provide mechanisms to hold our international institutions to account.